Cookies

 In plain language

-• No advertising or cross-site tracking cookies.
-Ever.
+- No advertising cookies, and we never sell or share your data.
+We don’t run ad networks or build advertising profiles.
 Rejecting non-essential storage is exactly as easy as accepting it.

 1. What cookies and local storage are